CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 The CUE configuration commands modify switch configuration.
 You can set and unset configuration options.

-The `cl set` and `cl unset` commands are grouped into the following types.
+The `cl set` and `cl unset` commands are grouped into the following categories.
 Each command group includes subcommands.

 | <div style="width:450px">Command | Description |
 | ------- | ----------- |